 Beep – The user has the option to turn on and off the audible beep each time the prompt appears.
 This is useful if the device is out of direct line of sight during use.

 Number definitions – The default is for the input buttons to include only the scalar numbers.
 If you wish, the definitions of the numbers can be turned on.
 This will display text beside some or all of the numbers to indicate which represent a ‘low’ score and which represent a ‘high’ score.

 Flash – As above, the user has the option to add an additional alert in the form of a flashing screen.

-iSA records the session information in a *.csv file. iSA logs the interval number, the score recorded by the user, the response time (in seconds) for the user to enter the response, and a time stamp of the actual time of data entry.
-All log files remain on your device until you either delete them (via an FTP program when synchronising) or you uninstall the application.
+iSA records the session information and stores it on our cloud server.
+The data is viewable and exportable (in a *.csv file). iSA logs the interval number, the score recorded by the user, the response time (in seconds) for the user to enter the response, and a time stamp of the actual time of data entry.
+All log files remain under your Client User account until you either delete them or remove your user accountr.